 The PEM – or polymer electrolyte membrane – electrolysis process used in the project can be easily scaled up and used for rapid response, making it an ideal choice for dynamic industrial processes and grid services.
 In course of the project implementation, one of the use cases developed will focus on the automatic provision of primary control/frequency containment reserve (FCR) by changing the power consumption of the electrolyser based on local grid frequency measurements.
 In the demonstration phase, the electrolyser will – after successful prequalification – provide these services to the TSO; the demonstration will be analysed against the background of a growing number of large scale appliances like the H2FUTURE PEM electrolyser.

 Replicability in other industrial sectors

 Green Hydrogen could become a major leverage to speed up decarbonisation in industry.
-A dedicated H2FUTURE work package aims at quantifying and benchmarking the technical, environmental, economic and grid related performance of the electrolyser plant.
-This provides the background for developing scaling and replication scenarios not only for the steel industry, but also for other hydrogen demanding industrial sectors like the fertilizer industry.
-In parallel, the regulatory framework will be assessed regarding barriers and bottlenecks that might prevent the acceleration of deployment.
-The respective findings will be communicated to and discussed with the relevant stakeholders on national and EU level.
+A dedicated H2FUTURE work package aimed at quantifying and benchmarking the technical, environmental, economic and grid related performance of the electrolyser plant.
+This provided the background for developing scaling and replication scenarios not only for the steel industry, but also for other hydrogen demanding industrial sectors like the fertilizer industry.
+In parallel, the regulatory framework was assessed regarding barriers and bottlenecks that might prevent the acceleration of deployment.
+The respective findings were communicated to and discussed with the relevant stakeholders on national and EU level.